aws/aws-sdk-go/README.md

 ### Configuring AWS Region

-In addition to the credentials you'll need to specify the region the SDK will use to make AWS API requests to.
-In the SDK you can specify the region either with an environment variable, or directly in code when a Session or service client is created.
-The last value specified in code wins if the region is specified multiple ways.
+In addition to the credentials you'll need to specify the region the SDK will use to make AWS API requests.
+In the SDK you can specify the region either with an environment variable or directly in code when a Session or service client is created.
+The last value specified in code wins if the region is specified in multiple ways.

 To set the region via the environment variable set the "AWS_REGION" to the region you want to the SDK to use.
 Using this method to set the region will